mdevhurt1/AdventOfCode/MarcusHurt/2025/README.md

 # Advent of Code 2025

-Solutions for the Advent of Code 2025 competition year.
+Solutions for the Advent of Code 2025 by Marcus Hurt.

 ## Days
 - [Day 1](Day1/README.md)